 - Several visiting fellowships, including one on the monitoring and evaluation of EU climate policies.
 It resulted in blog posts and an article on the editorial page of the largest newspaper in Finland.

-- Host a workshop on enhancing legitimacy in polycentric climate governance, with EUI in Florence
+- Hosted a workshop on enhancing legitimacy in polycentric climate governance, with EUI in Florence.

-- Convene a conference with the European Environmental Evaluator’s Network in Florence, focused on climate and environment policy evaluation – ‘Supporting the road from Paris to 2050’.
+- Convened a conference with the European Environmental Evaluator’s Network in Florence, focused on climate and environment policy evaluation – ‘Supporting the road from Paris to 2050’.

 - Support several visiting fellowships.